Zellis-kramming/js-portfolio/README.md

 The same site that i fetch the weather from also provided the weather icons and the weather in swedish.
 I have tried to make the text as good as possible to fit with all the different weathers..
 I have used.toLowercase so that the weather should blend in nicely. i use a different color on the font to make it pop.

+**Javascript weather-api**

+- For weather data i use https://www.weatherapi.com/ as api.
+- Fetching data adding part of the response to a HTML element.

 **WCAG**

 - I have choosen a font that are easy to read and i have increased the spaces between the rows and the letter spacing for extra god visibility 1.4.12.